DOV-Vlaanderen/saga-watem/_sources/description.md.txt

-The crop management factor (C-factor) is a dimensionless factor (0 – 1) that represents the erosional susceptibility of a given land use type compared to a non-vegetated or bare land cover.
+The crop management factor (C-factor) is a dimensionless factor (0 – 1) that represents the erosional susceptibility of a given land use type compared to a non-vegetated or bare landcover.
 Within WaTEM, the user can provide a C-factor grid (raster) representing the spatial variability in land use, e.g. on a field parcel basis.